MohanPiru/Deploy-Website-on-VM/Simple-Javascript-website/README.md

 * Create an AWS account
 * Go to EC2 instance -> Lauch Instance
 * Choose **Ubuntu** image [here using 22.04 LTS (free tier eligible)] and instance type **t2.micro** [it is in free tier] generate a key pair(RSA -> .pem type)[it will download a pem file to your local ,keep it safe it will be used to connect your instance through ssh]
+* You will choose the type of traffic your “virtual Machine” will allow from the outside.
+You need to allow two types of traffic  **SSH** (so we can “log in” to the virtual Machine) and **HTTP** (so we can view our webpage through the browser).
 * Keep others as default and click **Launch Instance**

 ## Connect Your Instance Through ssh